D0esN0tM1tter/optimizers/Readme.md

 - **Newton's Method** – Uses second-order derivative information to find optimal points faster, but requires computing the Hessian matrix.
 - **L-BFGS Method** – A memory-efficient approximation of second-order optimization, widely used for large-scale problems.
 - **Natural Gradient Descent** – Adjusts the update direction based on the geometry of the parameter space for more efficient learning.
+- **Trust Region**